DKMiner/Phone-Number-Generator/README.md

 6. Use the desired messenger app to check for newly imported contacts (**works with any app that syncs with your contacts, not only Telegram!**)

+**Limits**:
+1. Since each CSV file can hold up to one million rows, you can only store contacts generated from 6 x's or less
+2. Each google account stores up to 25000 contacts, so it can only hold contacts for 4 x's or so, but not 5 x's, so keep that in mind
+3. The script is not writen in c/c++ which increases generation time greatly!

+*To-do*:
+1. Rewrite in c/c++
+2. Tweak CSV to use the unused fields such as work or home number to increase maximum number a CSV file can hold

 ----------------------------------------------------------